vorce/dockermenu/README.md

 # Dockermenu

-**Note:** Dockermenu seems to crash after a few seconds.
-I will look into it asap :(

 A small application for your mac os x menu bar that lists all running docker containers.
 Made because I kept leaving a bunch of running stuff on my old macbook which made all resources go poof. :fire: